 Time for another layer cake!
-Not quite 14 layers like this guy, but just as fabulous.
+Not quite 14 layers like my no-bake s’mores cake or Smith Island cake, but just as fabulous as both.
 If you’re a lemon dessert lover like I am, meet our crowning glory.

-This lemon layer cake recipe is adapted from the most popular cake recipe on my blog: lemon blueberry layer cake.
-Lemon blueberry cake has been in my top 10 recipes for the past 4 years.
+This lemon layer cake recipe is adapted from the most popular cake recipe on our website: lemon blueberry cake.
+Lemon blueberry cake has been in our top 10 recipes for the past 4 years.
 It’s moist, sweet, buttery, and loaded with fresh lemon.
-Since its publish date, I’ve received many questions about leaving out the blueberries to make it plain.
-I decided a plain lemon cake needed its own separate blog post.
+Since its publish date, we’ve received many questions about leaving out the blueberries to make it plain.
+We decided a plain lemon cake needed its own separate blog post.
 Enveloped with lemon cream cheese buttercream and garnished with whipped cream, this towering beauty stands up to its blueberry studded sister!

 Behind the Recipe

 Besides the flavor and texture, this cake is loved is because of its ease.
-Very basic ingredients including a base of creamed butter + sugar, eggs, lemon, buttermilk, and flour.
-I love the additional tang buttermilk gives the cake, but you can use whole milk or 2% milk instead.
-I left out the brown sugar and replaced with more granulated sugar.
+Very basic ingredients including a base of creamed butter + sugar, eggs, lemon, milk, and flour.
+We left out the brown sugar and replaced with more granulated sugar.
 No rhyme or reason here– just didn’t feel like reaching for both types of sugar this time.
 Between the cake and frosting, you’ll need 2-3 lemons.
 Both the juice and zest.

 Let’s chat about the flour for a second.

 The key to this recipe is using sifted all-purpose flour.
 Sifting the flour aerates it, creating an overall fluffier cake.
-Cake flour is too light for this lemon cake; my cakes were squat and flimsy.
+Just like we found in our 6 inch citrus cake, cake flour is too light for this lemon cake; our cakes were squat and flimsy.
 All-purpose flour is great, sifted all-purpose flour is much better.
 Sift flour in a large bowl, then measure 3 cups.
 Whenever the word “sifted” comes before an ingredient, that means you sift before measuring.
 (Alternatively, if the word “sifted” comes after an ingredient, sift after measuring.)
-Here’s my set of sifters.
+Here’s our set of sifters.
 Love them.
-I’m using the medium one in this photo.
+We’re using the medium one in this photo.

 Lemon Cream Cheese Buttercream

-I was torn between cream cheese frosting and lemon buttercream, so I combined the two by adding 8 ounces of cream cheese and a little extra confectioners’ sugar to lemon buttercream.
-The result is an infinitely CREAMY and BUTTERY lemon cream cheese frosting that I know you’ll love!!!
+We were torn between cream cheese frosting and lemon buttercream, so we combined the two by adding 8 ounces of cream cheese and a little extra confectioners’ sugar to lemon buttercream.
+The result is an infinitely CREAMY and BUTTERY lemon cream cheese frosting that we know you’ll love!!!
 Look at this stuff!!!

 Glides on effortlessly.